 Reproduction rules for banknotes

-The reproduction of euro or escudo banknotes is laid down in Article 9 of the Organic Law of Banco de Portugal.
+The reproduction of euro or escudo banknotes is laid down in Article 9 of the Statute of Banco de Portugal.

 Reproductions complying with the rules established by the European Central Bank are deemed lawful.
 These rules are set out in Decision ECB/2013/10 of 19 April 2013 on the denominations, specifications, reproduction, exchange and withdrawal of euro banknotes.
 In accordance with this Decision, reproductions which the general public might mistake for genuine euro banknotes shall be deemed unlawful.